UMass Boston

 Location: The campus is south of downtown Boston on a peninsula extending into scenic Boston Harbor.

-Eligibility: Applicants must be citizens or permanent residents of the United States and must be enrolling in college for the fall of 2024.
-Students who will graduate by June 2024 are not eligible to apply.
+Eligibility: Applicants must be citizens or permanent residents of the United States and must be enrolling in college for the fall of 2025.
+Students who will graduate by June 2025 are not eligible to apply.
 Applicants should have completed at least one semester of college-level biology.
-Students from minority groups underrepresented in science and students from primarily undergraduate institutions are especially encouraged to apply.
+Students from groups underrepresented in science and students from primarily undergraduate institutions are especially encouraged to apply.

 Application due date: Rolling admission until all positions are filled.